kiansam/kiansam/README.md

 ### Hi there 👋

-- 🔭 I’m currently working with HTML, CSS, Styled-components, Tailwindcss, JavaScript, NEXT, and React.
+- 🔭 currently working with HTML, CSS, Styled-components, Tailwindcss, JavaScript, NEXT, and React.
-- 🌱 I’m currently learning Adobe XD

 <!--
 **kiansam/kiansam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.